amoghcode/md-dashboard/README.md

 ## Limitations

 - This tool monitors an existing log; it does not start or terminate GROMACS.
-- Temperature and pressure are parsed from log text, not the binary `.edr` file.
+- Temperature and pressure are parsed from log text.
 - A static partial log cannot reveal speed.
 Live speed requires observing it grow.
-- A log alone cannot prove process liveness.
-An unfinished log with progress is shown as running even if its external process was stopped between refreshes.
+- An unfinished log with progress is shown as running even if its external process was stopped between refreshes.